-Pianist Bertrand Chamayou has performed in distinguished venues including Paris’s Théâtre des Champs Elysées, New York’s Lincoln Center, Munich’s Herkulessaal, and London’s Wigmore Hall.
+Mastering an extensive repertoire, pianist Bertrand Chamayou is a regular performer in venues such as Paris’s Théâtre des Champs Elysées, New York’s Lincoln Center, Munich Herkulessaal, and London’s Wigmore Hall.
 He has appeared at major festivals including the Mostly Mozart Festival, Lucerne Festival, Edinburgh International Festival, Rheingau Musik Festival, Beethovenfest Bonn, and Klavier-Festival Ruhr.
-He has worked with orchestras including the London and Rotterdam Philharmonic Orchestras; Frankfurt Radio, Cologne’s WDR, NHK, and Danish National symphony orchestras; as well as Deutsche Kammerphilharmonie Bremen and Orchestre National de France, collaborating with conductors such as Boulez, Slatkin, Marriner, Bychkov, Plasson, Langrée, Denève, Morlot, and Nelsons.

-Bertrand Chamayou’s recordings include an album of music by Franck (Naïve), which was awarded accolades including Gramophone’s Editor’s Choice.
-In 2011 he celebrated Liszt’s 200th anniversary with the complete Années de Pèlerinage (Naïve, recipient of Gramophone’s Editor’s Choice), with music he had performed throughout the world.
-The only artist to win France’s Victoires de la Musique on four occasions, Mr. Chamayou has an exclusive recording contract with Warner / Erato, and was awarded the 2016 ECHO Klassik for his recording of Ravel’s complete works for solo piano.
+Bertrand Chamayou has made a number of successful recordings, including a Naïve CD of music by César Franck that was awarded several accolades including Gramophone’s Editor’s Choice.
+In 2011 he celebrated Liszt’s 200th birthday with a recording of the complete Années de Pèlerinage (Naïve), which he performed in several venues throughout the world.
+The album received rave reviews worldwide, including Gramophone Choice.
+The only artist to win France’s prestigious Victoires de la Musique on four occasions, he has an exclusive recording contract with Warner / Erato and was awarded the 2016 ECHO Klassik for his recording of Ravel’s complete works for solo piano.

 Learn more about Bertrand Chamayou